viamrobotics/docs/docs/tutorials/projects/verification-system.md

 For more information, see [Configure an `mlmodel` detector](/ml/vision/detection/#configure-an-mlmodel-detector)

-Now you are ready to configure the more "fine-grained" layer of the detectors: the facial recognition detector.
+Now you are ready to configure the more fine-grained layer: the facial recognition detector.

 ## Configure a facial detector